trevorstellmach/hackathon101/README.md

 Afterwards, you should be able to run `node --version` and `npm --version`.

 # Setting up the project
+Ok, now we are going to use a template to create a new react project.
+This requires you to remove the `README.md` file we have created.
+If you are in the `hackathon101/` directory, you can run `rm README.md` to remove it.

-Alright, by now we have a (mostly empty) directory.
-Let's navigate outside the project directory (Run `cd ..`).
+Alright, now we have a (mostly empty) directory.
+Let us navigate outside the project directory (Run `cd ..`).
 Confirm that you are in the right place by running `ls`.
-You should see `"Hackathon101"` somewhere.
+You should see `"hackathon101"` somewhere.

 Now, run
 ```sh